-The Webelos program is structured as a two-year program for 4th and 5th grade boys (Actually. with the second year Webelos bridging into Boy Scouts in the Spring, it's more of a 18-20 month program).
+The Webelos program is structured as a two-year program for 4th and 5th grade boys (Actually. with the second year Webelos bridging into Boy Scouts in the Spring, it's more of a 21 month program).
 While the two-year program is not optional, the way it is administered can be varied to accommodate the circumstances for each Pack.
 There will be two main ways of running the program.
-The first is having separate first and second year Dens.
-The second is to have a Den with a mixture of first and second year boys.